Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 As he circled the area, he advised the party of three, utilizing the helicopter public address system, against attempting to return to Mexico by swimming because of the depth and swiftness of the river.
 He noticed that the male subject, who did not heed the warning and proceeded to swim across the river towards Mexico, was having difficulty remaining above the surface.
 Rodgers lowered the helicopter and advised the victim to grab the landing skid.
 The victim managed to grasp the skid but due to exhaustion could not hold fast.
 Rodgers made a final attempt to save the male subject by hovering dangerously above the surface and lowered the skid into the water, but the victim apparently lost consciousness and did not surface again.
 He gained altitude in order to direct the rescuer and allow him to help the victim, but the rescuer was also having difficulty staying afloat.
 With total disregard for his personal safety, Rodgers lowered the Service helicopter perilously to the surface of the river.
 The rescuer was able to clutch the skid and was taken to safety on the Mexican shoreline.

-Thomas W. Slowinski Border Patrol Agent McAllen Sector In 1989, the roof of the Amigoland Department Store in Brownsville, Texas collapsed trapping several customers and employees inside the store.
+Thomas W. Slowinski Border Patrol Agent McAllen Sector On July 8, 1989, the roof of the Amigoland Department Store in Brownsville, Texas collapsed trapping several customers and employees inside the store.
 Border Patrol Agent Thomas W. Slowinski and his Service Canine “Barco” quickly deployed to Brownsville on a search-and-rescue operation and were able to rescue numerous survivors.
 While inside the building, searching for other trapped victims, another part of the roof and building collapsed; but, thankfully, Agent Slowinksi and Barco were able to find their way out of the rubble with no injuries.

 1990 No Awards